 - People seeking careers in actuarial science, business, finance, engineering, government service, industrial or government research, information technology, and education (to name a few) would all benefit from mathematical training.
 See more careers here.

 - Mathematics is often listed among the best college majors.

-- Math majors tend to make a substantial income and/or have low stress.
+- Math majors tend to earn a substantial income and/or have low stress.

-- The problem solving, logical skills, and quantitative literacy that come from studying math are vital and highly transferable to almost any other career or discipline.
-Thus, math is widely applicable.
+- The problem solving, logical reasoning skills, and quantitative literacy that come from studying math are vital and highly transferable to almost any other career or discipline.
+Math is widely applicable.

 2. Math is a fascinating intellectual endeavor.

 - Studying mathematics grew out of natural, inevitable curiosity and the human desire to describe the world around us.

 - For millennia, math has captured human imagination and sense of awe about the world, and continues to do so today.

 - Both its uncanny ability to model scientific, creative, and other phenomena, and the surprising elegance of its abstract thinking, are reasons mathematics is so often considered beautiful.

 - Much deeper than the “number-crunching” stereotypes, the heart of mathematics lies in correct logic, creative problem solving, carefully crafted explanations, and precision of thought.